Unified cooling-system solution

 Supervision, not observation.

 Commercial HVAC is still a massive, under-optimized control problem.
-Most plants already have BAS visibility, trends, alarms, and operator screens; the persistent waste comes from static setpoints, poor sequencing, and subsystems that are not coordinated through supervised control against real load, weather, and equipment efficiency.
+Most plants already have BMS visibility, trends, alarms, and operator screens; the persistent waste comes from static setpoints, poor sequencing, and subsystems that are not coordinated through supervised control against real load, weather, and equipment efficiency.

 Commercial HVAC plant map showing fragmented local controls, constraints, signals, and under-optimized plant performance.